 - clear – we communicate in a straightforward and timely manner.

 Our activities include:

 - issuing AGS to meet the government’s financing task and in accordance with government policy objectives (such as facilitating sovereign bond market liquidity);

 - managing the aggregate daily cash balances in the Government’s Official Public Account;

 - managing financial assets according to policy directives as they arise from time-to-time, or as part of broader portfolio management;

-- the settlement and payment of Commonwealth financial obligations on AGS;
+- the settlement and payment of government financial obligations on Australian Government Securities (AGS);

 - maintaining a capacity to provide specialist advice within government on debt financing (including related financial market matters) and balance sheet management;

 - developing risk assessments to undertake cost effective management of the debt and asset portfolios;